 Georgetown undergraduate students have a unique opportunity to join the Sustainable Business Fellows program.
 The purpose of the program is to equip students with knowledge and practical experience to lead and manage successful businesses with a deep understanding of the complex social, economic, and environmental challenges of the 21st century.

-The McDonough School of Business and the Walsh School of Foreign Service now offer an interdisciplinary Bachelor of Science in Business and Global Affairs (BSBGA) open by application in Spring to first-year students.
-The BSBGA features innovative signature courses taught by teams of McDonough and Walsh faculty and experiential learning in D.C. and around the world.
+The McDonough School of Business and Walsh School of Foreign Service offer an interdisciplinary Bachelor of Science in Business and Global Affairs (BSBGA), preparing students to lead at the intersection of business and policy.
+The BSBGA features innovative signature courses co-designed and co-taught by teams of McDonough and Walsh faculty and experiential learning in D.C. and around the world.
+Students apply for the program during their first year.

 McDonough Undergraduate Bulletin